Chances are, you’ve used the term “sea” or “ocean” a few times in your life. But, did you know there is a difference between the two?

 It also gets a little more confusing, as not all bodies of water that are considered ‘seas’ have ‘sea’ in their name.
 They’re also referred to as gulfs and bays – like the Gulf of Mexico and the Bay of Bengal.

 The Hudson Bay is considered an inland sea too.
-Just to add further confusion, not everybody of water that has ‘sea’ in its name is actually a sea.
-The Dead Sea and the Caspian Sea are actually saltwater lakes.
+Just to add further confusion, not every body of water that has ‘sea’ in its name is actually a sea.

 These refer to the seven divisions of the ocean, which are practically the same as the five oceans stated above except the Pacific Ocean is divided into north and south, and so is the Atlantic.